 Educational partners' feedback was heard on the need for clarity of themed categories and will maintain the list of previous action titles within each goal.
 In addition, a supplemental document will be provided to articulate the interconnected approaches, resources, and supports to positively impact our students.
-Goals 4, 5, and 6 are required goals to address consistently low performing student groups, which educational partners were integral in providing feedback in the goal development.

-Performance Gap Focus Goal 4 -
+Expansion of Performance Gap Focus Goal 4 -